Thewafflication/wcrt/README.md

 ## Project status

+WCRT has a working C89 library baseline and is beginning its C99 extension work.
+The C89 headers and runtime are covered by requirement-linked presence and behavioral tests (TC-0001 through TC-0015), while source quality and the optional console and GUI startup paths are covered by TC-0016 through TC-0018.
+`snprintf` and `vsnprintf` are the first implemented C99 additions.

-WCRT is in its initial design and bootstrap phase.
-It is not yet suitable for production use.
-The first implementation milestone is a usable C89 runtime.
+Continuous integration builds and tests x86, x64, and ARM64 on native Windows runners.
+WCRT is still pre-release and is not yet suitable for production use;
+the remaining C89 release gates and compatibility documentation must be closed before the project makes an unqualified C89 conformance claim.

 See [ROADMAP.md](ROADMAP.md) for planned work and milestone completion criteria.